jeffreybxu/five-nights-at-follina-s/README.md

 - [Jay O'Neill](https://github.com/rhomv)
 - [(Binyang) Jeffrey Xu](https://github.com/jeffymcjeffface)

 This set of tools assumes that you have a web host or can spin up a simple webserver using Python to host the generated or example payload files.

+# Disclaimer
+The files in the Example Payloads folder contain actual malicious code.
+These were used with VMs on a local network and should not pose a problem on a secure network where you trust all machines, but please take care when using or modifying these files.
+Additionally, the document and payload generators obviously create malicious files of their own.
 Please use these tools only on VMs or other disposable environments!
+Don't use any tools here you don't understand.

 # Offensive Tools
 To create the Microsoft Word document with the Follina exploit, run docgen_v3.py, using the following options